Wives and Daughters: Plot summary

 During Molly's absence from the house, Mr. Gibson decides to marry again.
 He hopes that marriage will improve his domestic comfort and provide Molly with a mother figure to shield her from influences such as that of Mr. Coxe.
 He finds Mrs. Kirkpatrick ideally suited to his requirements and recalls her apparent kindness to Molly many years ago.
 Molly remembers her from their previous encounter but has little love for her.
 For her father's sake, she does her best to get on with her socially ambitious and self-absorbed new stepmother.
-The home is not always happy, but Molly does find an ally in her new stepsister, Cynthia, who is about the same age as she.
+The home is not always happy, but Molly does find an ally in her new stepsister, Cynthia, who is of a similar age.
 The two girls are a study in contrasts: Cynthia is far more worldly and rebellious than Molly, who is naive and slightly awkward.
-Cynthia has been educated in France, and it gradually becomes apparent that she and her mother have secrets about their past involving the Cumnors' land agent, Mr. Preston, who is rumoured to be a gambler and a scoundrel.
+Cynthia has been educated in France and it gradually becomes apparent that she and her mother have secrets about their past involving the Cumnors' land agent, Mr. Preston, who is rumoured to be a gambler and a scoundrel.

 As Molly continues to frequent Hamley Hall, she accidentally discovers a great secret: Osborne Hamley has married for love, to a French, Roman Catholic, ex-nursery maid, Aimée, whom he has established in a secret cottage because he is convinced that his father would never accept Aimée as his daughter-in-law.
-To compound his problems, Osborne’s failure at Cambridge appears to make his invalid mother's illness worse.
-This widens the divide between him and his father, which is amplified by the considerable debts Osborne has run up in order to maintain his secret wife.
+To compound his problems, Osborne's failure at Cambridge appears to make his invalid mother's illness worse.
+This widens the divide between him and his father, which is amplified by the considerable debts Osborne has run up to maintain his secret wife.
 Mrs Hamley dies, and the breach between the squire and his eldest son seems irreparable.
 Despite this, Roger continues to work hard at university and ultimately gains the honours and rewards that his brother had been expected to attain.

-Mrs. Gibson tries unsuccessfully to arrange a marriage between Cynthia and Osborne, as her aspirations include having her daughter married to a member of the landed gentry.
-Molly has always valued Roger's good sense and honourable character, and soon falls in love with him.
-Unfortunately for her, Roger falls in love with Cynthia, and when Mrs. Gibson overhears that Osborne may be fatally ill, improving Roger’s chances of becoming heir to the Hamley estate, she begins promoting the match.
+Mrs. Gibson tries to arrange a marriage between Cynthia and Osborne, as her aspirations include having her daughter married to a member of the landed gentry.
+Molly has always valued Roger's good sense and honourable character and soon falls in love with him.
+Unfortunately for her, Roger falls in love with Cynthia and when Mrs. Gibson overhears that Osborne may be fatally ill, improving Roger's chances of becoming heir to the Hamley estate, she begins promoting the match.
 Just before Roger leaves on a two-year scientific expedition to Africa, he asks for Cynthia's hand and she accepts, although she insists that their engagement should remain secret until Roger returns.
 Molly is heartbroken, and struggles with her sorrow and her knowledge that Cynthia lacks affection for Roger.